WCHS Senior Guide

 Websites for Scholarships

 Many local scholarships are available to seniors.
 Applications are available in December right before Christmas break.
-Applications will be available on the website for students to print out or guidance will have copies available to pick up.
+Applications will be available on the website for students to print out or the Scholarship Office will have copies available to pick up.

 A senior scholarship and award ceremony is held each year during the spring.
 Decisions regarding the recipients of each particular scholarship are made by the individuals or organization sponsoring the scholarship.
 Scholarship decisions are not made by the school counselors or the school administration.
 Often times the guidance office is not notified if a student receives a scholarship.
 We ask all students to inform us of any scholarships that they have won so that they may be recognized during the scholarship ceremony.